 Mobvoi is a champion with battery life, and their dual-display technology is extremely legible even in bright sunlight.
 TicWatch Pro 5 continues this trend of excellence in the TicWatch Pro 3 and Pro 3 Ultra.

 The watch has a couple of minor negatives.
 But the biggest is Mobvoi's track record regarding software upgrades.
 Their TicWatch E3, Pro 3, and Pro 3 Ultra have not received the promised Wear OS 3.0 update.
 Even then, Wear OS 3 is 3 generations behind Wear OS 3.5.
-Plus, there is Wear OS 4 on the horizon, making Wear OS 3.0 4 generations behind.
+Plus, Wear OS 4 is on the horizon, making Wear OS 3.0 4 generations behind.

 The Logitech Brio beats the Dell webcam in most conditions, despite shooting at only 1080p (2.1 MP) on a Chromebook; the Dell webcam, on the other hand, shoots at 3.7 MP (1444p) on the same Chromebook.